cjv380/Deploy-a-web-server-on-aws-using-terraform/README.md

 ## Project Title
 #     Deploy-a-web-server-on-aws-using-terraform

-The purpose of the project is to create a Lambda Trigger on S3 upload using Terraform.
-The goal is to automate the process of triggering a Lambda function whenever a file is uploaded to a specific S3 bucket.
+The "Deploy-a-web-server-on-aws-using-terraform" project focuses on automating the deployment process of a web server on AWS using Terraform.
+By leveraging Terraform's infrastructure as code capabilities, the project simplifies the provisioning and management of AWS resources required for hosting a web server.

+The main goal of the project is to provide a streamlined and scalable solution for deploying a web server on AWS.
+It achieves this by utilizing Terraform to define and manage the infrastructure components, such as EC2 instances, security groups, networking configurations, and other necessary resources.

+With the project's infrastructure as code approach, developers can easily version and reproduce the deployment across different environments.
+This ensures consistency and reduces the chances of errors or configuration discrepancies.

+Key features of the project include:

+Infrastructure as Code: The project utilizes Terraform to define the AWS resources required for hosting the web server.
+This allows for declarative and version-controlled infrastructure provisioning.

+Automated Deployment: By using Terraform, the project enables automated deployment of the web server infrastructure, saving time and effort for developers.

+Scalability and Flexibility: The project supports scalability by allowing developers to easily adjust the resources allocated to the web server as needed.
+Additionally, it provides flexibility to integrate with other AWS services and extend the functionality of the web server.

+Simplified Configuration: With Terraform, the project simplifies the configuration process by providing a centralized and standardized approach to defining the infrastructure components.
+This eliminates the need for manual setup and reduces the chances of configuration errors.

+Reproducibility: The infrastructure configurations defined in Terraform can be easily shared, versioned, and reproduced across different environments.
+This ensures consistency and makes the deployment process more reliable.

+Overall, the "Deploy-a-web-server-on-aws-using-terraform" project offers an automated and scalable solution for deploying web servers on AWS.
+By leveraging the power of Terraform, it simplifies the provisioning and management of AWS resources, providing a streamlined and efficient deployment process.
 Key Features and Functionalities:

-Infrastructure as Code: The project utilizes Terraform, an infrastructure as code tool, to define and manage the AWS resources required for the Lambda trigger and S3 bucket.
-S3 Bucket Configuration: Terraform is used to create and configure the S3 bucket, including setting up any necessary permissions, policies, and event notifications.
-Lambda Function Configuration: Terraform is used to define the Lambda function and its associated configurations, such as runtime, memory, and timeout settings.
-Event Trigger Configuration: The project sets up an event trigger on the S3 bucket using Terraform, ensuring that the Lambda function is invoked whenever a file is uploaded to the bucket.
-Deployment Automation: By using Terraform, the entire infrastructure configuration can be versioned, stored in source control, and deployed consistently across different environments.
-Scalability and Flexibility: The project can be easily extended to support additional functionality, such as processing the uploaded files, sending notifications, or integrating with other AWS services.

-Overall, the project aims to simplify the process of setting up a Lambda Trigger on S3 upload by leveraging the power of Terraform's declarative syntax and automation capabilities.

-This project demonstrates how to trigger a Lambda function when an S3 bucket receives an upload, using Terraform.

 ## Prerequisites